Program Description

 Grading System

-Didactics courses will follow a traditional letter grade (A, B+, B, C+, C, D, and F) and are calculated into the Grade Point Average (GPA).
-GPA is the sum of earned grade points divided by the sum of credit hours passed and failed.
+Didactic courses follow a traditional letter grade (A, B, C, and F) and are calculated into the Grade Point Average (GPA).
+GPA is the sum of grade points earned divided by the sum of credit hours passed and failed.
 Students receive exam grades following each exam and course grades at the end of each semester.
-Students must pass all courses each year to progress to the next year.
+Students must have a cumulative GPA greater than or equal to 3.00 to progress to the next year.

 The corresponding grading scale is as follows: